-Over the past 3 years we’ve learned a lot about what makes or breaks a trip with an infant.
+Over the past few years, we’ve learned a lot about what makes or breaks a trip with a baby.
 We’ve also learned that traveling with one baby is very different than traveling with two (shocking, I know).

-Last week, I received a message from a nervous mother about to take her infant on a flight for the very first time.
+Last week, I received a message from a nervous mother who was about to take her infant on a flight for the first time.
 I vividly remember feeling the same anxiety before our first flight with baby.

-(1) Book accommodations with separate sleeping areas
+1. Book rooms with separate sleeping areas

 Consider this, if everyone is piled into one room you’ll likely have to go to sleep when your baby goes to sleep.
 If you want to watch a movie or have a conversation while your baby sleeps, it’s best to find accommodations that have separate sleeping areas.

 We look for accommodations that offer one or two bedroom suites, instead of the standard hotel room with one or two beds.
 You will pay a little more for this convenience, but a good night’s sleep is worth it.

-(2) Prepare for the climate
+2. Prepare for the climate

 Sounds simple right?
 When you travel to a cold destination, bring warm clothes.
 When you travel to a hot destination, bring shorts and T-shirts.

-(3) Bring enough baby food and/or formula
+3. Bring enough baby food and/or formula

 I breastfed both my boys, so we did not have to worry about baby formula.
 However, I’ve learned from friends that once a baby finds a formula he/she likes, it’s typically the only one they will eat.

 Same goes for baby food.
 Yes, most destinations have baby food and formula available, but what if they don’t have the products and brands your baby likes?

 Our first son Braydon is a very picky eater.
 On a trip to Europe, we packed what seemed like enough of his hot cereal for the three weeks we would be away.
-Unfortunately, we ran out after only two weeks.
-We found similar cereals but he did not like them and pushed it away (tears and tantrums followed).
+Unfortunately, we ran out after two weeks.
+We found similar cereals but he did not like them and pushed it away.
 We sampled over 5 different types, which was an expensive and frustrating experience.
-The lesson learned – bring more than you think you need.

 Note – some foods are not allowed to cross borders, especially fruits and meats.
 Check with border security ahead of time to determine what foods are allowed.

-(4) Pack a baby bath tub chair
+4. Pack a baby bath tub chair

 Because it’s made with hard plastic, it provides protection for liquids and breakable items in our luggage.
 We use it as an anchor and pack around it.

-Sticking with your baby’s nap routine is essential when you travel, especially if you’re dealing with baby jet lag.
-It’s not always ideal and it often means sacrificing some activities or sightseeing, but a tired and cranky baby is not fun for anyone.
-Why not take a quick nap with your baby to recharge your batteries too?
+Sticking with your baby’s nap routine is essential when you travel, especially if you’re dealing with jet lag.
+The timing is often not ideal, and it means sacrificing activities and/or sightseeing, but a tired and cranky baby is not fun for anyone.

-On travel days, we try to schedule the actual travel periods during nap time.
+On travel days, we try to schedule our movements during nap time.
 Being stuck on a plane or in a car seat is not fun for most babies.
 They want to move around and play.
 Our boys get irritated and fussy after being strapped in their car seats for more than 30 minutes.

 Don’t forget to bring a comfortable pillow.

-(6) Portable baby bed / bassinet
+7. Portable baby bed / bassinet

 I feel much more comfortable having our baby sleep in a bed that I’m familiar with.
-There are some pretty sketchy looking hotel cribs out there and I don’t like relying on hotels to provide a proper crib.
+There are some pretty sketchy hotel cribs out there and I don’t like relying on hotels to provide a proper crib.

-If you plan to use an apartment rentals (see tip #1) you will need to bring your own baby crib or rent one from a local business.
+If you plan to use an apartment rental (see tip #1) you will need to bring your own baby crib or rent one from a local business.
 Most apartment rentals do not supply a crib or high chair.

-(7) Load your tablet with shows, games and white noise
+7. Bring tablet with shows, games and white noise

 Tablets have become an essential travel item for our family.
 Seriously, I don’t know how we survived before tablets and smartphones.
 I can’t decide if that’s good or bad.

-We bring two tablets when we travel – an iPad and a Microsoft Surface.
-We use our Surface for cartoons and movies because it has a USB port, which makes it super easy to transfer files or use a memory stick.
+We use the Fire HD for cartoons and movies because we can download Netflix.
 We use our iPad for games, music and videos.
 There’s a lot of fun baby apps to download – our boys love Giggle Bellies, Thomas the Train and nursery rhyme stories.

 Having two tablets means one is typically available for adult usage.
 It also prevents meltdowns if one tablet should run out of battery power.

 At night or during naps, we turn up the volume and put the tablet beside his crib.
 The loud white noise is soothing and drowns out other sounds that could potentially disturb him while he sleeps.
 It works especially well during day time naps, when everyone else is awake and making noise.

 Give it a try if your baby has trouble falling asleep.

-(8) Consider purchasing a Weelee
+8. Consider purchasing a Weelee